 professionals.
 It gives academia and the industry a unique perspective on challenging problems and rising stars, and it also helps attract

-The competition is open to all graduate students specializing in CAD currently enrolled full-time in a Ph.D. granting
+The contest is open to two-person teams of graduate students specializing in CAD and currently full-time enrolled in a Ph.D. granting

-This project is sponsored by SIGDA and IBM Research.
+This project is sponsored by ACM/SIGDA.